Coral bleaching: Jarvis Island

 Eight severe and two moderate bleaching events occurred between 1960 and 2016 in the coral community in Jarvis Island, with the 2015–16 bleaching displaying the unprecedented severity in the record.

 Japan

+About 94% of the corals on Japan's Iriomote Island in the Ryukyu Islands bleached during a significant coral bleaching event that occurred in 2016.
+Prior to this event, the region typically experienced multiple typhoons during July and August.
+However, during this particular event, no typhoon was detected until September, suggesting a prolonged period of high seawater temperatures.
 According to the 2017 Japanese government report, almost 75% of Japan's largest coral reef in Okinawa has died from bleaching.

+In summer of 2024, rising sea temperatures were responsible for a major bleaching event that killed 61.2% of corals off Amami-Oshima island, Japan.
+The bleaching was brought on by sea temperatures 2° higher than in 2023.

 Indian Ocean

 Coral reef provinces have been permanently damaged by warm sea temperatures, most severely in the Indian Ocean.
 Up to 90% of coral cover has been lost in the Maldives, Sri Lanka, Kenya and Tanzania and in the Seychelles during the massive 1997–98 bleaching event.
 The Indian Ocean in 1998 reported 20% of its coral had died and 80% was bleached.
 The shallow tropical areas of the Indian Ocean are already experiencing what are predicted to be worldwide ocean conditions in the future.
 Coral that has survived in the shallow areas of the Indian Ocean may be proper candidates for coral restoration efforts in other areas of the world because they are able to survive the extreme conditions of the ocean.